Audio-Solutions/pulse-visualizer/README.md

 environment.systemPackages = [ pkgs.pulse-visualizer ];
 ```

-### Nix
-Change directory to the project root and add it to your shell via:
+Or change directory to the project root and add it to your shell via:
 ```bash
 nix-shell
 ```